swapneshran/customer-queue-search/readme.md

 ### Running the app
  -  Run the app using command `npm start`
  - Application will run on port 3000.
+ - We can use stub server while developing in local.
+The target url can be changed inside setUpProxy.js based on the need

 ### State Management
   We used redux for the state management.